1. Production requirements of polysilicon

 Polysilicon is a form of silicon.
 When molten elemental silicon solidifies under supercooling conditions, silicon atoms are arranged into many crystal nucleus in the form of a diamond lattice.
 If these crystal nuclei grow into crystal grains with different crystal plane orientations, then these crystalline grains combine to polysilicon.

-One of the biggest characteristics of the polysilicon industry is that it has very high requirements for product quality scores.
+One of the biggest characteristics of the polysilicon industry in swir applications is that it has very high requirements for product quality scores.
 The quality scores of solar grade and electronic grade polysilicon are required to reach at least 6N (99.9999%) and 8N (99.999999%) respectively, and its impurity content is also recognized as one of the important parameters to measure the quality of polysilicon materials.

 2. Application of short wave IR camera